lcphill/Parking-docs/Networking-Terms-Glossary.md

       - Definition: neighbor routers assigned differing ASNs.
       - Traditionally placed at the edge/border router responsible for inter-connectivity to another autonomous system (or the Internet).
       - Routes are adverstised to both eBGP and iBGP neighbors (next hop is set to local router).
-      - ASN path can be used for loop prevention.
+      - AS path can be used for loop prevention.
       - Underlay routing protocol is typically configured as eBGP.
    - iBGP
       - Definition: neighbor routers assigned the same ASN.
       - Traditionally used inside an autonomous system on internal routers.
-         - All devices must form a full mesh topology or employ Route-reflectors/BGP-Confederation to accomplish route learning functions.
+         - All devices must form a full mesh topology or employ route-reflectors/BGP-Confederation to accomplish route learning functions.
       - Routes can only be advertised to eBGP neighbors (next hop is untouched).
          - Natural (implicit) loop prevention is exploited via this constraint (see "ASN::common-spine")
       - Explicit loop prevention can be accomplished using BGP-Split-Horizon.